 It is recommended that Activities are named generically and managed/organized by specifically named categories.
 For example: Sign-In Desk for UCalgary Strong Festival 2018; Orientation Leader for Orientation Week Fall 2018.
 However, there is no requirement that you organize your account this way.

 Templates can be created for frequently used activities or for events/programs that will repeat from one year to the next.
 The same roles/tasks can also be used for various categories (events) by copying or moving.
-For example: Sign-In Desk for the 50th Anniversary Celebrations; Sign-In Desk for UCalgary Festival; Sign-In Desk for Open House, etc. Refer to Activities: Move to a Different Category
+For example: Sign-In Desk for the 50th Anniversary Celebrations; Sign-In Desk for UCalgary Festival; Sign-In Desk for Open House, etc.

 NOTE: When copying or moving activities, remember to update the activity schedule and Active status to reflect the current event.